Holidays in Hesse with typical Hessian specialties

 In the basement of the cheese dairy we can take a look at the ripening plant.
 Even before we enter the "holy halls", a strong smell flows towards us.
 “You have to get used to that at the beginning,” laughs Arne-Christopher.
 "But at some point you can't smell it anymore."
 At the moment, I can't imagine that.

 The shelves are full of round cheeses.
 There is soft cheese, cream cheese and semi-hard cheese.
 I like the cheese wheels best, which are refined with special ingredients.
 There is the Licher beer cheese, the Hungener Äppelwoikäse or the Cistercian.
 This is washed regularly with Riesling.
-Of course, typical Hessian specialties are also produced, such as the Hungener Spundekäs, which gives red paprika powder its taste and appearance.
+Of course, typical Hessian specialties are also produced, such as the Hungener Spundekäs, with red paprika powder for its taste and appearance.

 If you want to inform yourself about cheese from Hungen, you can join one of the guided tours that are offered regularly.
 In cheese courses, you can also make your own cheese.
 More information can be found here:

 We leave the Vogelsberg region and continue into the Rheingau west of Wiesbaden.
-In the afternoon we reach that Hotel Weinhaus Sinz (Herrnbergstrasse 17-19, 65201 Wiesbaden-Frauenstein), where we spend the night.
+In the afternoon we reach the Hotel Weinhaus Sinz (Herrnbergstrasse 17-19, 65201 Wiesbaden-Frauenstein), where we spend the night.
 We are housed in one of the country houses, which are also part of the Weinhaus Sinz.
 Our room is modern and tastefully decorated.
-Pleasant is also the terrace, where we enjoy a late lunch.
+We also like the terrace, where we enjoy a late lunch.
 Here we try Spundekäs and Handkäs with music for the first time.
-Both dishes, which are served in Hesse to wine.
+Both dishes are served in Hesse to wine.
 However, we do not want to eat too much, because in the evening a highlight of our culinary tour through Hesse awaits us.

 The Rhine in Flames near Aßmannshausen